onesentforth/discipleschool/content/post/becoming-and-producing/index.md

 It's not enough for us to simply become disciples ourselves - and that task is difficult enough.
 Jesus also expects us to produce other disciples.
 I initially wondered if I should omit "producing" and simply say that we're "rediscovering the art of becoming disciples."
 After all, I reasoned, if we actually become true disciples of Jesus, we will - by our very nature - produce other disciples.

-But then it occurred to me that it ***is*** possible to ***become*** something without also ***producing*** that same something.
+But then it occurred to me that it ***is*** possible to ***become*** something, and yet ***not*** be involved in ***producing*** that same something.
+Think of living organisms.
 While there is a tremendous variety in the means by which organisms reproduce themselves, living things typically experience two stages of being or cycles of life.
 There is the juvenile, or pre-productive stage in which individuals grow and mature.
-Then there is the adult, or reproductive stage in which individuals are able to produce more instances of their particular organism.
+Once an organism reaches a certain level of maturity, it enters into the adult, or reproductive stage.
+In this stage, individuals can be expected to produce and care for more instances of their particular kind of organism, helping them to achieve their own maturity.

 The same is true in the area of disciple-making.
 We first *become* disciples of Jesus, and then at some point, we reach maturity and are able to *produce* other disciples.
 How long should this developmental stage last?
 I think it's safe to say that it varies from one person to another.
 But there is no doubt that every disciple should - at some point - reach a level of maturity where they begin producing other disciples.